-- Parking spaces for persons with disabilities are available in the outer lot and under the Mudd building on the north side of Holbrook Hall. - Parking is managed by Douglas Parking.
-See signs in parking lot for information.
+- Parking spaces for persons with disabilities are available at the main entrance of PSR Campus/Holbrook Hall and in the outer lot, and under the Mudd building on the north side of Holbrook Hall. - Douglass Parking manages the parking lot and garage (under the Mudd Building).
+Please review all Parking signage posted in the lot for more information.
+Note: There is a daily parking fee, and all vehicles that have not been paid will risk a citation and/or tow.

-Elevator is out of service.